adhikarisarthak/mylifeplanner/myLifePlanner.md

 ### Main Usage:

 The main usage of a diary management system would be to provide a platform for individuals to write and manage their personal diary.
 It would allow users to record their daily events, thoughts, and experiences in a private and secure environment.
-The system would provide features such as date-wise categorization, text formatting, and search functionality to make it easy for users to access and review their diary entries.
-Additionally, the system may also offer features such as password protection, backup and restore options, and customization options to enhance the user experience.
+The system would provide features such as search functionality to make it easy for users to access and review their diary entries.
+Additionally, the system may also offer features such as password protection.
 The overall goal of a diary management system would be to make it simple and convenient for individuals to keep a record of their personal lives.

 ### Main Users: